Nationwide Football Annual

 The Nationwide Football Annual is a compact British football reference book which is produced at the start of each football season.
 It contains information from the previous football season, and also contains updated records going back to the beginnings of organised football in the 1800s.

 This publication first appeared in 1887, produced by the Athletic News as a rival to the Football Annual.
 Like the older publication, it initially aimed to provided coverage of all football codes popular in England, including rugby football (both rugby union and rugby league after the codes split) in addition to association football.
+The final edition to date was published in the summer of 2022 for the 2022-23 season, as no deal could be agreed between the authors and prospective publishers for the 2023-24 edition.